-Voter turnout can be measured in different ways, with different denominators.
-It can be expressed as a percentage of the number of eligible voters (“voting eligible population turnout”), registered voters (“registered voter turnout”) or the population that is old enough to vote ("Voting age population turnout").
+Voter turnout can be measured in different ways, using different denominators.
+It can be expressed as a percentage of the population that is old enough to vote ("voting age population turnout"), a percentage of the number of eligible voters (“voting eligible population turnout”), or as a percentage of registered voters (“registered voter turnout”).

 For a full discussion of these issues, read Haley Smith's blog, "Voter Turnout: Behind the Numbers."